CaptEmulation/nitrogen-website/source/guides/start/setup.md

 ## First Steps

 This guide will walk you through everything you need to do to get you setup and running your first device.
-We'll start with a device that almost everyone has: Let's turn your laptop's camera into an internet controllable camera (for simplicity sake).
+Let's start with a device that almost everyone has: Let's turn your laptop's camera into an internet controllable camera.

 ### Installation